 If your child is finding it difficult to talk, it could be helpful to find other ways of opening up the conversation.
 Writing or texting, or talking while walking or doing an activity, could help them to feel more relaxed.
-You can find our activity ideas for starting a conversation here.
+You can find more advice about this in our guide to talking to your child.

 Some young people may find it easier to speak to someone else, such as another member of the family or a family friend, or to talk online or by text to a helpline service.
 If this is the case, encourage them to do this when they need to, while reassuring them that you’ll still be there.